Summer Reading

 Midland County Public Libraries offer a series of events and activities throughout the summer for all ages.
 Discovering books and reading for pleasure helps to prevent that "summer slide" between school years, and families are given opportunities for fun for weeks on end!

 Every summer comes with a different theme.
-This year is the year we work All Together Now!
-Celebrate kindness, teamwork, and healthy living as the community gets together to have a great summer event.
+This year's theme is Color Our World!
+Find color both at your library through exciting programs and events, as well as through stories that can take you to all new places!
 MCPL has a variety of fun events and performers scheduled throughout the summer that will keep all ages rekindling a joy for reading and learning.

 Visit the library every day of the week for a new activity:

 • Monday - Community Outreach.
-Find the bookmobile around town!
+Find the bookmobile at different parks around town!

 • Tuesday - Special performances for all ages.

-• Thursday - Adult crafts & activities and morning storytimes.
+• Thursday - Adult programming & activities and special storytimes.

 • Friday - Friday Flix & Teen events.